SpenserKao/Employee-Data-Navigation/README.md

 ### End-use test
 Two JSON-based flat files have been built to govern differenct scenarios.
-   - employeeData.json - contains indentical content as examplied in the Momenton-provided requirement document
+   - employeeData.json - contains indentical content as examplied in the original requirement document
    - employeeData-depth5.json - currently used as a test case, a superset of above file, covering following extra scenarios:
       - Manager who is not a valid employee - this isn't covered in the original requirement document
       - Multiple topmost managers, rather than just one CEO, can also be handled